-The Eighth District shall consist of the county of Traill and be entitled to one senator and four representatives.
+The Eighth District shall consist of the county of Traill and be two representatives.

-The Ninth District shall consist of the township of Fargo and the city of Fargo in the county of Cass and the fractional township number 139 in range 48, and be entitled to one senator and two representatives.
+The Ninth District shall consist of the township of Fargo and the city of Fargo, in the county of Cass, and the fractional township number 139, in range 48, and be entitled to one senator and and three representatives.

-The Tenth District shall consist of the townships of Noble, Wiser, Harwood, Reed, Barnes, Stanley, Pleasant, Kenyon, Gardner, Berlin, Raymond, Mapleton, Warren, Norman, Elm River, Harmony, Durbin, Addison, Davenport, Casselton and the city of Casselton, in the county of Cass, and be entitled to one senator and three representatives.
+The Tenth District shall consist of the townships of Noble, Wiser, Harwood, Reed, Barnes, Stanley, Pleasant, Kenyon, Gardner, Berlin, Raymond, Mapleton, Warren, Norman, Elm River, Harmony, Durbin, Addison, Davenport, Casselton and the city of Casselton, in the county of Cass, and be entitled to one senator